 Vibrational Normal Modes and Phonons

-This week we continue studying the structural properties of molecules and crystals.
-We will calculate the vibrational properties of molecules and solids.
+This week we will calculate the vibrational properties of molecules and solids.

-As you will have seen in the lectures, the vibration patterns and the vibrational energies can also obtained from the potential energy surface (PES).
-More specifically, the PES allows us to derive an equation of motion of the vibrations for the atoms around the equilibrium positions in the equilibrium structure.
-Importantly, in deriving the equation of motion, two important matrices arise: the force constant matrix and the dynamical matrix.
+As you have seen in the lecture, the different vibrations that can be observed in molecules and crystals as well as their frequencies can be obtained from the potential energy surface (PES).
+More specifically, we can expand the PES in a Taylor series around the equilibrium atomic positions and then solve Newton's equation of motion.
+This procedure involves two important concepts: the force constant matrix and the dynamical matrix.

-Similar to last week, we will give a brief review of these matrices and when they become useful, leaving the mathematical details to the lectures.
-Then we will learn how to calculate them using Quantum Espresso.
+Similar to last week, we will give a brief review of these matrices and why they are useful.
+Then we will learn how to calculate these quantities using Quantum Espresso.
 Let's now begin our dive into vibrations in molecules.

 Vibrations in molecules: basic theory